aws-samples/aws-appsync-iot-core-realtime-dashboard/README.md

 ?
 Enter a name for the environment: mysandbox
 ?
 Choose your default editor: [select your favorite IDE] ?
-Do you want to use an AWS profile?
-Yes
+Select the authentication method you want to use: AWS Profile ?
-?
 Please choose the profile you want to use: default
 ```